Enrique Ayala Mora: Academic and political life

-Enrique obtained his BA in 1972 and his Ph.D. in 1975 in Education from the Pontifical Catholic University of Ecuador.
+Enrique obtained his BA in 1972 and his PhD in 1975 in Education from the Pontifical Catholic University of Ecuador.
 In this university he would initiate his connection with socialism, supporting the process of modernization of the university in the change of the credit system, in which the members of the Opus Dei became his opponents.

 Since the year he obtained his degree, he began working at the university as academic coordinator of the Department of Social and Political Sciences, appointed by Hernán Malo González, and director of seminars on Ecuadorian Political Thought.
 At the same time, he joined the Revolutionary Socialist Youth and was elected as a student representative before the Academic Council of the Catholic University.

 He married Magdalena Román Pérez, from Ibarreña, with whom he has two children, in 1976.
 In that same year, he began to be affected by an internal conflict at the Catholic University of Quito.
 At that time, he proposed to the Faculty of Human Sciences the investigation of the ideological historical development of the political parties in Ecuador, a work that was accepted and carried out until 1978, which he circulated under the title of Political Struggle and Origin of the Parties in Ecuador.

-In 1978, he traveled to the United Kingdom, where after studying English at Cambridge, he entered the University of Essex which the following year he obtained a Master's Degree in Comparative History.
-In 1982 he received the doctorate (Ph.D.) in Modern History at the University of Oxford.
+In 1978, he traveled to the United Kingdom, where after studying English at Cambridge, he entered the University of Essex which the following year he obtained a Master's degree in Comparative history.
+In 1982 he received the doctorate (PhD) in Modern History at the University of Oxford.